gabrielbdornas/braico.me/docs/blog/posts/20240610_python_path_lib.md

     PosixPath('/home/gabrielbdornas/Desktop/codei')
     ```

-    1. :man_raising_hand: Using the home directory as a starting point, you can specify paths that’ll work independent of any specific usernames.
+    1. :man_raising_hand: With `Path.cwd() `and `Path.home()`, you can conveniently get a starting point for your Python scripts.
+In cases where you need to spell paths out or reference a subdirectory structure, you can instantiate Path with a string.

 === "macOS"